Why women only?

 Are the courses accessible by public transport?

 Yes, we will be based in the Hope Valley which is served by a train linking Sheffield and Manchester.
-All venues will be within walking distance of the train station.
+All venues are within walking distance of the train station.

-Do you provide courses in the Lake District or other parts of the UK?
+Do you provide courses in other parts of the UK?

-We are based in the Peak District but can put on courses in the Lake District and beyond.
-Just get in touch if you would like to discuss options.
+We are based in the Peak District but we do put on residential courses in the Yorkshire Dales.
+If you would like to book a bespoke course for a small group then we can look at other options.

 Do I need to bring my own food?